-It’s important to be honest with yourself about what you can afford that won’t impact upon your savings goals.
+It’s important to be honest with yourself about what you can afford these holidays that won’t impact upon your savings goals.

 And once you’ve determined that amount, break it down into how much you want to spend on each category: food and drinks on Christmas Day, gifts, etc.

 …and stick to it